The International Baccalaureate – Inspiring Individuals

 The International Baccalaureate Middle Years Programme

-Since 2014, Preshil has introduced a secondary school programme based on the International Baccalaureate Middle Years Programme (MYP) for Years Seven to Ten.
-This programme is a perfect fit for Preshil to continue its progressive approach in a dynamic and internationally supported network of schools.
+Since 2014, Preshil has introduced a Seccondary School programme based on the International Baccalaureate Middle Years Programme (MYP) for Years Seven to Ten.
+The programme is a perfect fit for Preshil to continue its progressive approach in a dynamic and internationally supported network of schools.

 The MYP provides a framework of academic challenge for the Australian National Curriculum and draws upon a world-leading curriculum that encourages students to become active, compassionate and life-long learners, as well as critical and reflective thinkers who identify and make connections between traditional subjects and the real world.
 Students develop a depth of knowledge and balance through the study of eight subjects: Arts, Individuals and Societies, Language and Literature, Language Acquisition, Mathematics, Physical and Health Education, Sciences and Design.

-Importantly, it caters for all learning styles.
-It is an internationally recognised course across 144 countries.
+Most importantly, it caters for all learning styles.

 The MYP allows us to lay the foundation for the introduction of the IB Diploma Programme in 2018.
 Until this time our teachers will continue their absolute commitment to their VCE students.